matthewrsilver/tintin-mode/README.md

 An emacs major mode for editing [TinTin++][1] scripts.

-This major mode focuses on highlighting as many aspects of the TinTin++ scripting language as possible, organizing commands into functional categoriess and highlighting specific modes that many commands use to accomplish different tasks.
-An example highlighted tintin script:
+This major mode focuses on highlighting as many aspects of the TinTin++ scripting language as possible, organizing commands into functional categories and highlighting specific modes that many commands use to accomplish different tasks.
+An example highlighted TinTin++ script:

 ![Example TinTin++ script](docs/sample_tintin_script.png)